department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="bdd-program">If you have 180 to 90 days left on active duty: Apply through the BDD program</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="bdd-program">If you have 180 to 90 days left on active duty: <br>
+Apply through the BDD program</button>
 <div id="bdd-program" class="usa-accordion-content">

 If you have 180 to 90 days left on active duty, you'll need to apply for benefits through the BDD program.
 The application process depends on where you're stationed.